-My colleague Gensheng quickly set up some honeypots for that sort of vectors and soon had his harvests: 11 samples were captured on Nov 28th.
-Till now 53 unique samples have been captured by our honeypots from 6 hosting servers.
+My colleague Genshen quickly set up some honeypots for that sort of vectors and soon had his harvests: 11 samples were captured on Nov 28th.
+Twill now 53 unique samples have been captured by our honeypots from 6 hosting servers.

 When analyzing one of the new samples, my colleague Wenji found some DGA like code and doubted there was DGA feature there.
 The doubt was soon verified by evidences collected from our sandboxes.
 Detailed RE work shows there does exist a DGA feature in the newly distributed MIRAI samples spread through TCP ports 7547 and 5555.
 In this blog I would like to introduce our findings.
 For a quick information, the attributes of the found DGA are summarized as follow:

 - the L2 domain has a fixed length of 12-byte, with each char randomly chosen from ‘a’~’z’ ‘a’~'y'.